Davidevlops/JS-DSA/Data-structures-trees.md

 ### Conclusion

-In this serie, we have extensively discussed trees as a type of non-linear data structure in JavaScript.
+In this series, we have extensively discussed trees as a type of non-linear data structure in JavaScript.
 We implemented a detailed example demonstrating how to create and manipulate trees, covering various operations.
-This brings us to the end of our discussion on data Structure.
-In the next episode, we'll discussing some common algorithms.
+This brings us to the end of our discussion on data structures.
+In the next episode, we'll discuss some common algorithms.

 ### Resources and References

-You can check out some of the resources listed below to learn more about graphs as a non-linear data structure:
+You can check out some of the resources listed below to learn more about trees as a non-linear data structure:

 - [Introduction to Tree Data Structure](https://www.geeksforgeeks.org/introduction-to-tree-data-structure/)
 - [Tree Data Structure](https://www.tutorialspoint.com/data_structures_algorithms/tree_data_structure.htm)